 The Assyrians lived in what is now Iraq.
 Between 900 BC and 612 BC they created a great empire in the Middle East.
 They used a combination of chariots, cavalry and infantry.
 Each chariot carried a crew of 3, a driver, an archer and a shield bearer.
 Cavalry fought with bows and spears.
 Infantry fought with bows, spears, swords and slings.
 The Assyrians also equipped their soldiers with sturdy boots, which helped on long marches.

 Greek armies were based on infantry called hoplites.
-The hoplite had to buy his own armour and weapons so he usually came from the middle class.
+The hoplite had to buy his own armor and weapons so he usually came from the middle class.
 Hoplites were protected by helmets, breastplates and backplates and shin guards called greaves.
-They carried round, bronze shields.
-Hoplites carried 1.8 metre long spears made of wood with a metal point.
+They carried round bronze shields.
+Hoplites carried 1.8 meter long spears made of wood with a metal point.
 They also carried swords and daggers.
 When they went into battle Hoplites marched in lines with their shields overlapping to form a metal 'wall'.
 Only the rich could afford horses so they provided the cavalry.
 Cavalrymen carried two throwing spears and a sword.
 Poor men became archers or were armed with slings.
 They did not wear armor.

 The Athenians also had a large navy.
 The ships were called triremes.
 They had three rows of oars.
 Two rows poked out of portholes.
 The third row was on the top deck.
 Ships were armed with a ram at the prow.
 (To try and ram enemy ships).

 A Roman legionary wore a helmet called a cassis.
 His torso was protected by segmented armor called lorica segmentata.
 He was protected by a curved shield made of layers of wood covered in leather.
 A Roman shield was called a scutum.